kingoflolz/benwang.dev/_posts/2023-02-26-Phased-Array-Microphone.markdown

 To create a phased array microphone, a large number of microphones needs to be placed in an arrangement with a wide distribution of spacing.
 For a linear array, exponential spacing between microphones is found to be optimal for broadband signals.
 To create a 2d array, these symmetrical linear arrays ("arms") are be placed radially, which allows the central ("hub") board to be compact.
+The total cost for the array is approximately $700.

 ### Arms